XxOsirisxX77/jobsity-challenge/README.md

 1. We need to start up the server.
 In a terminal, go to the `server` folder, and run the following command:

 ```
-./gradle bootRun
+./gradlew bootRun
 ```

-2. Once the server is up and running, we need to run the web application, in order to do this, we need to navigate to the `app` folder first in a terminal.
+2. Once the server is up and running, we need to run the web application.
+Open a new terminal window then we need to navigate to the `app` folder first in a terminal.

 3. We need to download the dependencies running the following command: